FretNet: Continuous-Valued Pitch Contour Streaming for Polyphonic Guitar Tablature Transcription: Experimental Setup

-We evaluate with the original metrics proposed in \cite{wiggins2019guitar} for frame-level tablature and multi-pitch predictions.
-We also compute note-level (onset only) scores and evaluate continuous-valued pitch predictions at varied pitch tolerances using \texttt{mir\_eval} \cite{raffel2014mir_eval}, and further extend these metrics to consider the source, \textit{i.e.} string, associated with predictions.
-As in \cite{cwitkowitz2022data}, we utilize frame-level tablature $F_1$-score as our model selection criteria for six-fold cross-validation.
+We evaluate with the original metrics proposed in \cite{wiggins2019guitar} for frame-level tablature and multi-pitch estimates.
+With both the inclusion (string-dependent) and exclusion (string-agnostic) of criterion for correct string, we also compute note-level (onset only) scores and evaluate continuous-valued pitch predictions under various pitch tolerances using \texttt{mir\_eval} \cite{raffel2014mir_eval}.
+As in \cite{cwitkowitz2022data}, our model selection criteria for six-fold cross-validation is the frame-level tablature $F_1$-score.